Ongwenhui/PlaybackPi/README.md

 Run <code>python3 mqttlogicimplementation.py</code> to start the script.
 There will be a prompt that looks like this:
   Enter the id of the participant (3 digits):
-Input only the last 3 digits of the participant id e.g. participant_00001 enter only '001'
+Input only the last 3 digits of the participant id e.g. participant_00001 enter only '001' There will be a pause while the first batch of predictions is being fetched from IoT Core.
+After the predictions are fetched, there will be another prompt for a keypress to proceed with the rest of the experiment.

 ## Playback
 The initial 30s playback of the selected masker will begin after the audio prompt.
 There are multiple possible functions that may be called depending on what is in the 'name' column of the CSV: